 These seats include the easy to use premium push button release lower anchor connectors.

 There is a ball leveler on the side of the seat to verify that the seat is at the proper recline for rear facing use.
 Depending on the vehicle seat’s slope, a pool noodle or rolled towel may be required to achieve the proper recline.
 The MySize also has a built in cup holder.

 The MySize doesn’t offer a lot of leg room in rear facing mode, but it is enough for our 3 year old model, who regularly rides in this seat rear facing without complaint.
 Leg room isn’t a safety concern, and children with long legs can easily cross them or put them up on the seat.
-Our almost 2 year old model finds that there is plenty of leg room.

 Separate lower anchor connector straps